Prismatic $F$-crystals and $E$-crystalline Galois representations: Introduction

-here, the target denotes the category of Galois stable lattices in crystalline $\mathbf{Q}_p$-representations of $G_K$. \end{thm} Motivated by the construction of the crystalline stacks in \cite{EG22}, it is then natural to ask if there is a variant of Theorem \eqref{main thm BS} for coefficient rings other than $\mathbf{Z}_p$.
-More specifically, let $E$ be a finite extension of $\mathbf{Q}_p$ with residue field $\mathbf{F}_q$ and a fixed uniformizer $\pi$; we are interested in crystalline representations of $G_K$ on finite dimensional $E$-vector spaces (or $G_K$-stable $\O_E$-lattices in such). \begin{hypothesis} We assume throughout that there is an embedding $\tau_0: E\hookrightarrow K$, which we will fix once and for all. \end{hypothesis} \begin{defn}[{\cite{KisinRen}}] An $E$-linear representation $V$ of $G_K$ is called $E$-crystalline if it is crystalline (as a $\mathbf{Q}_p$-representation), and the $C$-semilinear representation $\bigoplus_{\tau\ne \tau_0}V\otimes_{E,\tau}C$ is trivial\footnote{This is not quite the original definition in \cite{KisinRen}, but can be easily seen to be equivalent to it (see Lemma \eqref{analytic rep} below).}. \end{defn} A natural source of such representations comes from the rational Tate modules of $\pi$-divisible $\O_E$-modules over $\O_K$, see Lemma \eqref{pi divisible and analytic}.
-Later, we will show that, just as in the case $E=\mathbf{Q}_p$, $E$-crystalline representations can be classified using weakly admissible filtered $\varphi_q$-modules over $K$ (Theorem \eqref{weakly admissible vs crys rep}).
+Here the vertical embeddings are given by the obvious maps; the horizontal equivalences are induced by evaluating on the Fontaine's prism ${A}_{\inf}$,the so-called \' etale realization functor. \end{thm} Motivated by our studies of the stacks of Lubin--Tate $(\varphi,\Gamma)$-modules in \cite{pham2023moduli}, it is natural to ask if there is a variant of Theorem \ref{main thm BS} for coefficient rings other than $\mathbf{Z}_p$.
+More specifically, let $E$ be a finite extension of $\mathbf{Q}_p$ with residue field $\mathbf{F}_q$ and a fixed uniformizer $\pi$; we are interested in crystalline representations of $G_K$ on finite dimensional $E$-vector spaces (or rather, $G_K$-stable $\O_E$-lattices in such). \begin{hypothesis} We assume throughout that there is an embedding $\tau_0: E\hookrightarrow K$, which we will fix once and for all. \end{hypothesis} \begin{defn}[{\cite{KisinRen}}] An $E$-linear representation $V$ of $G_K$ is called $E$-crystalline if it is crystalline (as a $\mathbf{Q}_p$-representation), and the $C$-semilinear representation $\bigoplus_{\tau\ne \tau_0}V\otimes_{E,\tau}C$ is trivial\footnote{This is not quite the original definition in \cite{KisinRen}, but can be easily seen to be equivalent to it (see Lemma \ref{analytic rep} below).}. \end{defn} A natural source of such representations comes from the rational Tate modules of $\pi$-divisible $\O_E$-modules over $\O_K$ (see Lemma \ref{pi divisible and analytic}).
+Moreover, just as in the case $E=\mathbf{Q}_p$, $E$-crystalline representations can be classified using weakly admissible filtered $\varphi_q$-modules over $K$.
+In fact, the above notion is indeed a natural extension of the usual notion in the sense that there is a natural period ring $B_{\mathrm{cris},E}$ with the property that an $E$-linear representation $V$ is $E$-crystalline if and only if $V\otimes_E B_{\mathrm{cris},E}$ is trivial as a $B_{\mathrm{cris},E}$-semilinear representation (cf. Theorem \ref{characterization of E-crystalline main body}).

 Using the theory of Lubin--Tate $(\varphi,\Gamma)$-modules, Kisin--Ren give a classification of the category of Galois stable lattices in $E$-crystalline representations of $G_K$ (under a condition on the ramification of $K$) \cite[Theorem (0.1)]{KisinRen}, generalizing the earlier classification in terms of Wach modules by Wach, Colmez and Berger (cf. \cite{bergerlimitcrys}).